 I think it’s safe to say that I’m a big fan of making sure entrepreneurs and small business owners understand the financial side of their business.

-I spend a lot of time on client education in my blog, on my YouTube channel, and via my Be Your Own CFO course.
+I spend a lot of time on client education in my blog, on my YouTube channel, and via my Know Your Worth® course.
 However, there is a point in every growing business where the owner must transition from working in the business – and start working on it.
 This means stepping away from reconciling accounts, tax projections, and updating spreadsheets, and begin focusing on growing what you love.
 The next natural progression for your business is to hire a Virtual Chief Financial Officer (Virtual CFO).
 Your Virtual CFO is a contract professional who is responsible for all of the financials of your business.

 My goal as a Virtual CFO is to take the financial stress (and headache) away from the business owner.
 I offer a very robust and affordable package which focuses on providing the business owner with the financial reports they need to make quick decisions in their blooming business.